blockdeep/pallet-collator-staking/README.md

 ### Compatibility

-This pallet is compatible with [polkadot version 1.11.0](https://github.com/paritytech/polkadot-sdk/releases/tag/polkadot-v1.11.0) or higher.
+This pallet is compatible with [polkadot release stable2407-2](https://github.com/paritytech/polkadot-sdk/releases/tag/polkadot-stable2407-2) or higher.

 ## License